 Twitter: @crmailhot

-My research broadly falls into the fields of international security and conflict, peacekeeping, peacebuilding and statebuilding, and democratization.
-More specifically, I study the short- and long-term impacts that the international community has on societies undergoing post-conflict and post-authoritarian transitions, with a focus on Eastern Europe and the Balkans, in particular.
+Broadly, my work contributes to the study of international organizations, peace and conflict processes, statebuilding, and post-conflict reconstruction.
+More specifically, I study the short- and long-term role that the international community plays in countries' political (post-conflict and post-authoritarian) transitions.
+While my work is global, I often focus on Eastern Europe.
 I am furthermore interested in understanding the determinants of social and political trust in these contexts and the ways in which compounded legacies of violence and repression shape state-society relations.
 Relatedly, I also study the politics of intergroup relations.
 I have conducted fieldwork in Kosovo, Liberia, and Lithuania.
+I received my PhD from Cornell University in 2023.

 - American Councils